 - infuse the ice cream base with buttered popcorn to make popcorn ice cream.

-Or if you prefer, you can fold in additional ingredients after you’ve churned the vanilla ice cream base, like pieces of chopped chocolate or chocolate bars, boozy cherries to make cherry bourbon ice cream or chopped chocolate chip cookies to make cookie ice cream.
+Or if you prefer, you can fold in additional ingredients after you've churned the vanilla ice cream base, like pieces of chopped chocolate or chocolate bars, boozy cherries to make cherry bourbon ice cream or chopped chocolate chip cookies to make cookie ice cream.
 The key is to start with a good base: a creamy crème anglaise made from egg yolks, sugar, vanilla, and milk.

 If you want to infuse your desserts with cardamom, there are a few common types of cardamom to choose from and each one offers a slightly different flavour profile: